 We’ve moved from the original boards back in the days of cutting our bread atop our circuit designs to physical copper strips integrated within the board, but what’s the next step in breadboard prototyping?
 Some simulated programs mimic what breadboards aim to accomplish but will not run you the labor of setting up the circuit design (in a physical sense).
 Limitations of these programs are not nearly as lengthy as a physical board.

 As long as the ability is written into each simulator, you can test and simulate to your heart's desire.
 The only caveat of these programs is the learning curve associated with each, and each likely has its own degree of difficulty.

-Knowing what we know now, where does your design stack up to when considering your use of a breadboard?
+Knowing what we know now, where does your design stack up to when considering breadboard advantages and disadvantages?
 If you are still questioning the benefits, limitations, and simulated alternatives relative to your design, talk to an Altium expert today.